phacks/phacks.dev/content/posts/2019-09-09---WebPageTest-Scripting-Recipes-for-Single-Page-Applications.md

 This is due to two reasons:

 - We are using ES6 syntax (e.g. arrow function), which is not [100% supported by IE 11](https://caniuse.com/#search=function)
-- The CustomEvent API we used for handling forms [is not supported by IE11](https://caniuse.com/#feat=customevent)
+- The CustomEvent API we use for handling forms [is not supported by IE11](https://caniuse.com/#feat=customevent)

-The ES6 syntax problem can easily be overcome by translating our scripts to ES5 syntax (no arrow functions, no `let` and `const`, no array destructuring) and might look like this:
+The ES6 syntax problem can easily be overcome by translating our scripts to ES5 syntax (no arrow functions, no `let` and `const`, no array destructuring), which might look like this:

 ```javascript
 setEventName	Go to Login